 Therefore, a mandatary generally does not fall under the category of worker.
-However, even when it is a mandate in form, if a mandator directly gives direction or order to the mandatary or otherwise the mandatary's employment dependency is substantially found, the mandatary falls under the category of worker.
+However, even when it is a mandate in form, if a mandator directly gives direction or order to the mandatary or otherwise the mandatary's employment dependency is substantially found, the mandatary will be considered to fall under the category of "worker."